quinn-dougherty/alignable-structures/docs/operations.md

 Send charges to Quinn D's venmo (info in discord).
 If you can't use venmo for whatever reason, DM Quinn D.

 **Please** do not send me more than `$125` total in ubers.
-While within Philly, the major train lines that are `$2.50`/ride will take care of you getting from airbnb to venue.
+While within Philly, the major train lines that are `$2.50`/ride will take care of you getting from airbnb to venue, so your plan A should be public transit.

+Also, the `$10` train from the airport to downtown is great!

+### Unreimbursed food/activities

+- Wednesday and Thursday night (2nd, 3rd) dinner
+- Anything/everything on the day off (Saturday)
+- Also anyone who gets significantly hungry before 10am, you're on your own.
+- More than one drink at the Sunday night closing dinner

+Venue should be gushing with food whenever it's open.

-Wednesday and Thursday (2nd and 3rd) night dinners, and all day off (Saturday the 5th) activities are not reimbursable.
-If you're _extremely_ cash constrained and find this burdensome, reach out to quinn#9100.
-This isn't a massively budgeted super VIP operation, but we don't want social activities to exclude people.
+If you're _extremely_ cash-constrained and this is burdensome, do reach out to me.
+It's not a hyper-budgeted VIP event, but we don't want the socializing to be constrained by asymmetries in ability to take on unreimbursed activities.

 ## Day Off